-Hello, We are David and Mariah Boatright and our two sons are Judah and Ephraim.
+Hello, We are David and Mariah Boatright and our four sons are Judah, Ephraim, Asher, and Levi.
 This is our regenerative agriculture story.

 We both grew up on farms and wanted to one day raise a family in the country.
 We knew all about conventional agriculture but were disenchanted with the industrialization and coldness of the system that had become the new norm.

-Mariah grew up on a factory chicken farm where she quickly lost interest in the packed houses, dusty conditions, and unrelenting pace of that factory farming system.
+Mariah grew up on a factory chicken farm where she quickly lost interest in the packed houses, dusty conditions, and unrelenting pace of the factory farming system.

 We both wanted to raise our future family in the country but we were equally sure we did not want to conform to the conventional farming model.